entando/entando-components/README.md

 For latest updated news, please visit the company websites: https://www.entando.com.

-Entando Components is released under [MIT license](https://opensource.org/licenses/MIT) v2.1.
+Entando Components are released under licenses as marked in the individual plugin projects.

 Enjoy!